TITLE: Potatoes Galore

 [A note before I begin recapping these final four episodes.
 Jennifer died on August 10th of 1999, and the experience of watching this season now, after living with this project for some time, must be similar to what it was like for BBC viewers to watch it then, knowing she was already gone.
 The show can’t quite feel the same.

 [The nice thing about it is, she doesn’t seem ill in any of the episodes.
 On the contrary, she seems vibrant and well – in “Timber!”, for instance, I would argue she’s in as good a form as we’ve seen her in.
-It is only in the voiceover work, obviously recorded after she became sick, that you can hear a difference – her voice is thick and painful.
+It is only in the voiceover work, which Pat Llewellyn confirmed in Enjoy! was recorded from Jennifer’s hospital bed, that you can hear a difference – her voice is thick and painful.
 Those moments, usually dubbed over the motorbike sequences or the introductions of the dishes at dinner, are very difficult for me to sit through.

 [However, for the most part, she seems fine, and in a way, it is good that her illness took her so suddenly.
 There was no decline in the quality of the program or her ability to perform.
 As we shall see, these final four episodes are not compromises in any way.

 [Anyway, not to prolong this digression, but I wasn’t too familiar with “Potatoes Galore” before – in fact, there were times when I felt I hadn’t ever seen it.
 However, when I said as much out loud, my girlfriend said, “Oh, that’s ridiculous, you’ve made me watch this one a hundred times.”

 [Well, be that as it may, it’s a good one.
 Enjoy. – WK]

 SETTINGS: This episode is set in (or on) Jersey, a place I didn’t know much about.
 [It is an island, a “possession” of the United Kingdom but closer to France and apparently overlapped with the latter in some cultural ways.]